Buy ENERGY STAR® and read product labels

 If you're looking for electric water heating, see our hot water tank sizing guide [PDF, 18 KB] to help determine what size and wattage you'll need.

 Home energy monitors can provide you with real-time information about your household's electricity use – in kilowatts, and dollars and cents.

-You may already be using our online electricity tracking tools to stay on top of your daily electricity use, but energy monitors track the electricity you and your family are using in real time.
-This means when you turn on your clothes dryer, dishwasher, or other electric appliances or devices, your home energy monitor will show you the real time electricity usage – and cost.
+You may already be using our online electricity tracking tools to stay on top of your daily electricity use, but energy monitors track the electricity you and your family are using in real-time.

 To reduce standby power use, consider using an advanced power strip, which does what traditional power bars can't.
 It switches off power to devices when they are not in use, and through the use of different types of outlets, can switch off some components while others, like your PVR, stay on to record your favourite T.V. show.